fasterize/ng-edgepic-responsive/README.md

 ## <a name="license"></a>License
-Angular Cloudimage Responsive is provided under the [MIT License](https://opensource.org/licenses/MIT)
+Angular EdgePic Responsive is provided under the [MIT License](https://opensource.org/licenses/MIT)